jc-prg/mbox/README.md

 ## Autohotspot

-Experimental feature: Usually the box is used in our home wifi.
+Experimental feature: Usually the box is used in our home Wi-Fi.
 But as my kids like the box we take it with us when we travel.
 Without remote access to the box it's not possible to use the app or to change some configurations on the box.
 To solve this, the script found on https://www.raspberryconnect.com/ automatically creates a wifi-hotspot, when the box cannot connect to the home-wifi.
-So you it's possible to get access to the app even in the car.
+So it's possible to get access to the app even in the car.

 Follow the instructions to install the [Autohotspot](docs/INSTRUCTION_AUTOHOTSPOT.md).